offapi/rbac-23andme-oauth2/README.md

 restricting access to Ashkenazi or Sephardic maternal haplogroups with the "Cohen" gene
 * Safer online dating sites that only partner people with a low likelihood of offspring with two recessive genes for congenital diseases
-* Pharmacutical applications that check for genetic predisposition to negative drug interactions before dispensing
+* Pharmaceutical applications that check for genetic predisposition to negative drug interactions before dispensing
-* Ethnic enclaves, e.g. Black Panthers or NAACP members
+* Groups defined by ethnic background, e.g. Black Panthers or NAACP members

 ## Flaws